PierfrancescoSoffritti/android-youtube-player/README.md

 </LinearLayout>
 ```

-Then in your Activity/Fragment get a reference to the `MediaRouteButton` and check the status of the GooglePlayeServices on the user's phone.
+Then in your Activity/Fragment get a reference to the `MediaRouteButton` and check the status of the GooglePlayServices on the user's phone.
 ```java
 private int googlePlayServicesAvailabilityRequestCode = 1;